Tips for Visiting the Great Pyramids of Giza

 - Bring snacks and water.
 You will be doing lots of walking in the sun, so it’s important to stay hydrated.
 You can buy drinks at the pyramids but there is nowhere to buy food of any kind, so if you’re there all day you might end up starving!

 - I normally don’t like visiting places with a guide.
 I prefer to visit on my own so I can go at my own pace.
-But the Pyramids are one place where you may want to hire a guide that will pick you up at your hotel.
+But the Pyramids of Giza are one place where you may want to hire a guide that will pick you up at your hotel.

 There are so many scammers at the pyramids, including the taxi jumpers before you even get there.
 Everyone’s yelling at you, trying to get your attention, trying to talk to you, trying to get your money somehow.
 It’s hard to tell the difference between the scammers and the actual security, so you don’t know what you can do or where you can go.

 I got so accustomed to blank-facing and ignoring everyone who tried to talk to me at the pyramids that I almost ignored these sweet school girls, until our guide from Egypt Elite told me it was okay to talk to them.
-They were just school kids from a small village in Egypt on a field trip to see the pyramids, and had likely never seen a blonde person before.
+They were just school kids from a small village in Egypt on a field trip to see the Pyramids of Giza, and had likely never seen a blonde person before.

 But beware!
 It starts with 1 or 2 girls coming up to you to politely ask for a picture, but then once you say yes you will be absolutely swarmed with dozens of kids (and sometimes adults) who literally come out of nowhere to take a selfie with you!
 Just be ready to excuse yourself when you’ve had enough.